yororo/game-of-life-sim-py/README.md

 2. Any dead cell with three live neighbors becomes a live cell.
 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-Uses matplotlib to display the simulation in animation.
+Uses matplotlib to visualize the simulation.

 ![gof_random5.gif](demo/gof_random5.gif)